lipseyj/blog/HW9: Chapter 8 and reflections on testing.md

 <h3>8.10: A common approach to system testing is to test the system until the testing budget is exhausted and then deliver the system to customers.
 Discuss the ethics of this approach for systems that are deliverd to external customers.</h3>

 <p>This is not very ethical because they are giving them a system that they may use incorrectly due to nonspecific specifications of the system, or they may be getting a barely tested system depending on the budget given.
-Especially when giving a system to an external customer, you have to be careful that the bugs are minimal because your <strong>blank</strong> is on the line so you don't want to give them something that won't work.
+Especially when giving a system to an external customer, you have to be careful that the bugs are minimal because your reputation is on the line so you don't want to give them something that won't work.
 Ethically, you will always be making a judgement call as far as when you give a system to an external customer because you can do as many tests as you can think of, but that doesn't mean that in practice a bug won't come up.</p>

 <h3>Reflections on testing</h3>